denoland/manual/runtime/ffi_api.md

-## FFI API
+## Foreign Function Interface API

-As of Deno 1.13 and later, the FFI (foreign function interface) API allows users to call libraries written in native languages that support the C ABIs (Rust, C, etc) using `Deno.dlopen`.
+As of Deno 1.13 and later, the FFI (foreign function interface) API allows users to call libraries written in native languages that support the C ABIs (Rust, C/C++, C#, Zig, Nim, Kotlin, etc) using `Deno.dlopen`.

-Earlier Deno used to ship a native plugin system to allow calling "ops" written Rust using `Deno.openPlugin()`.
-Although the ideas behind that system were great, we faced many technical challenges arising mainly from lack of ABI stability in Rust.

-The FFI API replaces `Deno.openPlugin` with `Deno.dlopen` to open dynamic libraries.

 ### Usage